PensionBee Review – is it the best way to consolidate your pensions in 2026?

 Who is PensionBee?

-PensionBee is authorised and regulated by the Financial Conduct Authority and has amassed 260,000 since it was launched in the UK in 2014.
+PensionBee is authorised and regulated by the Financial Conduct Authority and has amassed 300,000 since it was launched in the UK in 2014.
 Based just outside of London's financial centre it is attempting to innovate the UK pension industry by making it easier for people to locate and consolidate their existing pension plans.
 In April 2021, Pensionbee floated on the London Stock Exchange.
+In February 2025, PensionBee announced a partnership with Clearscore, with the aim of providing consumers with greater visibility and control over their financial futures by integrating pension management tools directly into ClearScore’s “Credit Health” section.

 What does PensionBee do?